Bionic-AI-Solutions/AgenticMultimodalRAG/docs/feature/agentic_rag/usage.md

 ### Traceability and Extensibility
 - Each step includes a `trace` field for explainability.
 - The plan format supports future agentic capabilities (tool use, multi-hop, conditional logic).
 - The API is stable and production-ready for both OpenAI and local LLMs.

+## Next Steps
+- See the [Implementation Tracker](tracker.md) and [Implementation Plan](implementation_plan.md) for progress and upcoming work on Agentic Query Decomposition (Phase 2).